- Last updated:

 The plan is available in Braille and CD (audio) versions.
 Sunshine Coast Libraries have Braille and CD copies for loan.
 Note: Personal copies of Braille and CDs can be ordered by emailing email@example.com or phoning council’s Community Development Officer on (07) 5441 8261.

-The RECHARGE PointTM creates a more accessible, inclusive and welcoming environment to support people who use electric mobility scooters or wheelchairs at the centre.
+The RECHARGE SchemeTM creates a more accessible, inclusive and welcoming environment to support people who use electric mobility scooters or wheelchair.
+This includes locations which have designated areas for people to safely recharge their electric mobility scooter or wheelchair battery, free of charge.

 Helpful Resources and Information